Respiratory Tract Infection

 (If legionella strongly suspected consider using * Levofloxacin instead, see below for more information).

-Levofloxacin 500mg BD PO or IV.
+*Levofloxacin 500mg BD PO or IV (Excellent oral bioavailability).

 If patient is colonised with or considered to be high risk for MRSA, consider adding Vancomycin or Teicoplanin to the above combinations while awaiting culture and screen results.
 (Please see Vancomycin / Teicoplanin dosing schedule).